cc-Mehdi/SSMS-Guide/README.md

 12.  **Ctrl+Click Navigation:** Ctrl+click on an object's name to quickly navigate to its definition in the Object Explorer.

-13.  **Customize Shortcuts:** Modify or create your own keyboard shortcuts by going to "Tools" > "Options" > "Keyboard."
+13.  **Customize Shortcuts:** Modify or create your own keyboard shortcuts by going to `"Tools" > "Options" > "Keyboard"`.
 This can streamline your workflow.

 14.  **Object Scripting:** Generate scripts for database objects (tables, views, procedures, etc.) by right-clicking on the object in Object Explorer and selecting "Script."